gyselax/gyselalibxx/src/geometryXVx/time_integration/README.md

 $`\partial_t f + v \partial_x f + E/m\partial_v f = S(f)`$

 Where $f$ is the distribution function, $x$ and $v$ are the space and velocity variables respectively, $E$ is the electric field and $m$ is the mass of the considered plasma species.
 The $S(f)$ operator refers to any source terms (including collisions).
-A Poisson equation is of the form
+A Quasi-Neutrality equation is of the form

 $`-\varepsilon_0 \nabla E = \rho`$